What is toxic synovitis?

 Your child should rest the affected hip to help it heal.
 Walking is usually safe, but your child should avoid strenuous activities, such as contact sports.
-Your child should also try not to put too much weight on the affected hip.
+Your child should also try not to put too much weight on the hip.

 Although this condition is rarely serious, you should call your child’s doctor if:

 - the fever or pain becomes worse even after taking anti-inflammatory medication

 - the joint pain lasts longer than three weeks or comes back after your child stops taking medication

 - the anti-inflammatory medication doesn’t start working within a few days